Security logout for clinical researchers

 How timeout works if you have multiple Google accounts

 Note that you will be logged out of all Google accounts you are logged into in the browser and you will have to relog into all accounts.
-To avoid being logged out of other Google accounts, open a private browsing session (incognito mode) when logging into a clinical account.
+To avoid being logged out of other Google accounts, we recommend using one of the following options:

 NIST security requirements